KALMUS-Color-Toolkit/KALMUS/README.md

 Alternatively, you could install the kalmus locally by first cloning this GitHub repo.
-Then, move to the top directory of cloned kalmus project folder and install using pip command
+Then, move to the top directory of cloned kalmus project folder and install using the pip command

     $ pip install .

 In both methods, the package's dependencies will be automatically installed.
-You can verify if the kalmus has been installed in your environment using pip command
+You can verify if the kalmus has been installed in your environment using the pip command

     $ pip show kalmus

-Alternatively, in the version 1.3.7 and above, you can check the version of intsalled kalmus using its `.__version__` attribute.
+Alternatively, in version 1.3.7 and above, you can check the version of installed kalmus using its `.__version__` attribute.

 ```jupyter